ainurkosh/Gaussian-Process-Regression-data-analysis/README.md

 # Gaussian-Process-Regression-data-analysis

 Gaussian Process Regression (GPR) method applied to earlier published experimental reports of ITCs measured across various metal-nonmetal and nonmetal-nonmetal two-layer interfaces.
+The following physical descriptors of both, the film and the substrate, were considered: thermal conductivity k, Debye temperature θ_D, longitudinal sound velocity v_l, melting temperature T_m, mass density ρ, Young’s modulus E, molar volume V_μ.
+These parameters of the corresponding films and substrates were found to be substantially affecting the resulting ITC across them [3, 4].
+Pearson correlation coefficient map was built to evaluate the linear correlation of different physical descriptors with the corresponding ITC value.
+The analysis based on the given data set showed that such film parameters as V_l, E and θ_D have the strongest correlation with the ITC.